nzrsky/TimeZoneIdentifier/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Made with ❤️ by Alexey Nazarov
+Made in 🇱🇻 by Alexey Nazarov